John Weiss & Son: Catalogues

-The company's first catalogue was published in 1823 and listed a variety of greatly improved and newly invented instruments.
+The company's first catalogue was published in 1823 and listed a number of improved and newly-invented instruments.

 By 1825, the catalogue had grown to 126 pages with detailed accounts of the instruments and recommendations by Benjamin Collins Brodie (1783–1862), Astley Cooper (1768–1841), Everard Home (1756–1832) and other notable surgeons.
 The catalogue also displayed a patented gastric pump described as a 'syringe for the extracting of poisons from the stomach'.
 The gastric pump was widely used in the first half of the 1800s and was acclaimed as a major development in the field.